Επεξεργασία

 }

-Connect-MgGraph -Scopes "User.Read.All", "Group.Read.All", "Application.Read.All", "Directory.Read.All"
+Connect-MgGraph -Scopes "User.Read.All", "Group.Read.All", "Application.Read.All", "Directory.Read.All" -ContextScope Process -NoWelcome

-The following queries extract Entra data from MS Graph using PowerShell and export the data to JSON files which will be imported into Azure Data Explorer in Step 3.
-There may be multiple scenarios for generating reports with this type of data:
+The following queries extract Microsoft Entra ID data from Microsoft Graph by using PowerShell and export the data to JSON files.
+You import those files into Azure Data Explorer in a later section of this tutorial.

 • User information such as display name, UPN, and job details

-• Application and role assignments
+• Applications and assignments to application roles

 Note

-In these PowerShell scripts, we'll export selected properties from the Entra objects to JSON files.
-The data from these exported properties will then be used to generate custom reports in Azure Data Explorer.
-The specific properties below, were included in these examples, because we're using this data to illustrate the types of reports you can create in Azure Data Explorer.
-Since your specific reporting needs will likely vary from what is shown below, you should include the specific properties in these scripts that you're interested in viewing in your reports, however you can follow the same pattern shown below to help build your scripts.
+The specific properties that follow are included in these examples because we're using this data to illustrate the types of reports that you can create in Azure Data Explorer.
+Because your specific reporting needs likely vary from what this tutorial shows, you should include the specific properties in these scripts that you're interested in viewing in your reports.
+However, you can follow the same pattern that's shown to help build your scripts.

-Get Entra user data
+Get Microsoft Entra user data

 function Export-EntraUsersToJson {